 In today’s article, I did my best to develop a list of spiders you’re most likely to see.

-3 common SPIDERS that live in Benin!
+3 common SPIDERS in Benin!

 #1.
 Hairy Golden Orb-weaving Spider

 Also known as the Tufted Golden Orb-weaving spider.

 - Their coloring is predominantly yellow with black patterns.